 Figures must be legible, concise, and referred to in the text.
 All figures must be in digital form (jpeg or tiff for images).

 Photographs and Illustrations

-Black-and-white or colour versions of all photographs and illustrations must be submitted as electronic files with a resolution of not less than 600 dpi.
+Black-and-white or colour versions of all photographs and illustrations should be submitted as electronic files.
 IT IS THE AUTHOR’S RESPONSIBILITY TO OBTAIN ANY NECESSARY PERMISSIONS, AND INDICATE ACKNOWLEDGMENTS IN THE CAPTION.